Nebraska Hearing Listed by nova Ransomware Group

 Nebraska Hearing Instruments LLC is a Hearing Aid Equipment Supplier in Omaha, Nebraska

 On February 24, 2026, Nebraska Hearing Instruments LLC appeared on the leak site of the nova ransomware group.
-The Omaha-based hearing aid equipment supplier had internal files exfiltrated during a ransomware attack, with the group publicly listing the company and its data on its dark-web portal.
+The Omaha-based hearing aid equipment supplier is claimed to have had internal files exfiltrated during a ransomware attack, with the group publicly listing the company and its data on its dark-web portal.

 Public reporting indicates that nova posted Nebraska Hearing Instruments to its leak site, accessible via the onion address novadmrkp4vbk2padk5t6pbxolndceuc7hrcq4mjaoyed6nxsqiuzyyd.onion.
 The posting includes samples of allegedly stolen internal documents.
 No exact victim count has been disclosed, and the precise volume or sensitivity of the files remains unconfirmed by the company in available statements.
 The incident follows the typical ransomware pattern of initial access, data exfiltration, and subsequent extortion pressure through public exposure.